Simon Hammond

 Simon Hammond (born 23 January 1962) is an Australian author, entrepreneur, journalist, business advisor and international keynote speaker.

-Born in the United Kingdom, Hammond relocated to Australia in 1969, at age seven.
+Born in the United Kingdom, Hammond relocated to Australia in 1969, at the age of seven.
 He lived in Adelaide with his family through the assisted migration scheme before the family moved to Melbourne.
 Hammond still resides in Melbourne today.

 Hammond attended Salesian College in Victoria from 1974 to 1979, before studying a Bachelor of Journalism at RMIT in 1980.
 Now, as Industry Fellow in the Faculty of Business and Law at Swinburne University, he resides as an adjunct professor after co-developing the Branding & Innovation Unit teaching Be brands and social insights within the Master of Marketing.

 Currently the director and founder of Hammond Thinking and 50 Crates in Melbourne, Australia, Hammond is the author of four books on brand strategy and has founded six brand communications agencies.

 Viewpoints

 Hammond developed the BE Brand philosophy, maintaining that when a business stands for something based on the emotive drivers of its customer, this will lead to connection and sense of belonging.
 The BE Brand business strategy process is used in 11 countries across four continents.

 Hammond's "MOST" framework from his new book Brutal Truths is also being used alongside BE Branding and the Socratic Method in his new teaching venture - Theatre of Thinking.
 Launching in December 2020, Theatre of Thinking found an audience in the career development and branding space.